jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 Library provides fields `className`, `toastClassName`, and, `progressClassName` for the developer to pass in CSS classes.

 #### Render Custom Component
-To customize the view the `toast` function can take in a React component, which will receive the function required to close the toast as props (though it won't get the toast ID).
+To customize the view the toast can receive a React component in the `render` field of the options.

 #### cssTransitionHelper
 The library provides a `cssTransitionHelper` helper function to customize animations without having to work directly with `react-transition-group`.